 Monitor your horse’s fecal consistency as a sign of potential digestive issues.
 Conditions such as free fecal water syndrome (FFWS) can be a sign of impaired digestive health.

-3) Combat Intestinal Worms
+3) Combat Intestinal Parasites

 Endoparasites, also known as intestinal worms, are another cause of weight loss in horses.